 - Pancreatic cancer occurs when cells grow abnormally in the pancreas and often become cancerous tumors.

-- Pancreatic cancer occurs rarely, in only three percent of all cancer cases, yet according to the National Cancer Institute it is one of the leading causes of cancer deaths in the United States.
+- This type of cancer occurs rarely, comprising only 3 percent of all cancer cases, yet according to the National Cancer Institute it is one of the leading causes of cancer deaths in the United States.

-- Physicians have difficulty detecting symptoms of pancreatic cancer, which leads to many late-stage pancreatic cancer diagnoses and the high rate of deaths from the cancer.
+- Physicians have difficulty detecting symptoms of pancreatic cancer, which leads to many late-stage diagnoses and the high rate of deaths from the cancer.

 - Treatment for pancreatic cancer includes surgery, radiation and chemotherapy.

-The pancreas is a small organ, about six inches by two inches, located behind the stomach.
+The pancreas where pancreatic cancer occurs is a small organ, about six inches by two inches, located behind the stomach.
 The pancreas produces enzymes that aid in food digestion and carry bile from the liver to the small intestine.

 When pancreatic cells begin to grow out of control and don’t die as normal cells do, they become cancerous, most often forming tumors.
 Pancreatic tumors can be either benign or cancerous.

-According to the NCI, only about three percent of cancer diagnosed in the U.S. is pancreatic.
+According to the NCI, only about 3 percent of cancers diagnosed in the U.S. are pancreatic.
 Yet, it is one of the deadliest cancers in American men and women behind lung cancer, prostate cancer and breast cancer.

-Pancreatic cancer has such a high death rate because it is often not diagnosed until the later stages of the disease.
-This is due to the lack of symptoms that pancreatic cancer causes during its early stages.
+This cancer has such a high death rate because it is often not diagnosed until the later stages of the disease.
+This is due to the lack of symptoms the cancer causes during its early stages.
 Also, because the pancreas is located behind other organs, doctors cannot feel a tumor during a routine physical exam.